Bug-Out Bags and Get-Home Bags

 Q: What are some common mistakes to avoid when packing a bug-out bag?

-Q: How can I train and practice using my bug-out bag in a safe and controlled environment?
+Q: How can I train and practice using my bug-out bag?

 Q: How do I determine the right size of a get-home bag?